Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model: Ethics Statements

-A limitation is that our method is not compatible with parallel computing due to the sequential nature of sample selection.
-Regarding the social impact, we emphasize that detecting LLM-generated text is crucial in preventing serious social problems that may arise from the misuse of LLMs.
-For instance, LLM-generated text could be used to spread false information, manipulate public opinion, or even incite violence.
-Furthermore, the misuse of LLMs can erode trust in information sources and exacerbate existing societal issues, such as misinformation and polarization.
-Effective detection approaches are crucial in addressing these issues.
+We emphasize that detecting LLM-generated text is crucial in preventing serious social problems that may arise from the misuse of LLMs.
+However, our method may not achieve 100\% detection of all samples generated by LLMs.
+Samples that go undetected could potentially introduce some impact or consequences.
+E.g., LLM-generated text could be used to spread false information, manipulate public opinion, or even incite violence.